Shewiiii/Ugoku-v2/README.md

 - Example sentences not always well chosen when reviewing jpdb cards (cause: Gemini's randomness in its response).
 - The song in vc may stop randomly with Spotify (cause: Librespot session's connection closing).
 - Audio may lag at the beginning of a song, when changing the audio effect or when seeking forward (causes: Discord client, slow Deezer/Spotify chunked input stream reading).
-- Some Deezer songs may be unplayable. (cause: corrupted streams ?)
+- /seek may seek to the wrong location (cause: bad seek table provided by Deezer)
+- Memory leaking, I need help :cry:

 <h2>Requirements</h2>